ElectronSutra/venture/pages/2-blessed-isle/2-0-the-blessed-isle.md

 The Isle has been home to humans for as long as humans have existed; most modern scholars agree that humanity originated on the Isle.
 Although the Wàn are today the dominant ethnic group, the Isle is home to dozens of distinct ethnic groups.
-Scholars in the Realm have identified the four Major Peoples -- the Wàn, the Arjufi, the Daoshin, and the Nu -- and about fifty-eight Minor Peoples with less overall extent.
+Scholars in the Realm have categorized roughly fifty-eight groups.

 The people of the Isle are as diverse as its land, but they have been unified in the Realm for more than five centuries.
-Wàn society permeates the whole Isle, and though many people still practice their native traditions, the large cities are all distinctly Realm, a blend of groups and histories striving together in harmonious accord under the wise leadership of the Dragon-Blooded.
+Realm society permeates the whole Isle, and though many people still practice their native traditions, the large cities are all distinctly Realm, a blend of groups and histories striving together in harmonious accord under the wise leadership of the Dragon-Blooded.

 ## That Which Came Before